Shopify/quilt/packages/graphql-testing/README.md

 });
 ```

-The call to `createGraphQL` creates a `GraphQL` instance, which is described in detail below.
+The call to the function returned by `createGraphQLFactory` (`createGraphQL` in the example above) creates a `GraphQL` instance, which is described in detail below.

 ### `GraphQL`